Skip to main content

 NIMH is also working to understand the unique impacts of the pandemic on specific groups of people, including people in underserved communities and children.
 For example, NIMH supports research investigating how pandemic-related factors, such as school disruptions, may influence children’s brain, cognitive, social, and emotional development.

-You can learn more about getting help on the NIMH website.
-You can also learn about finding support and locating mental health services in your area on the Substance Abuse and Mental Health Services Administration (SAMHSA) website.
+Learn how to find help for yourself or someone else.
+You can also find support and locate mental health services in your area on the Substance Abuse and Mental Health Services Administration website.

-Last Reviewed: May 2024
+Last Reviewed: December 2024